ackoujens/youtube-subcriptions-watch-later/README.md

 - Visit YouTube (or refresh the YouTube page if it's already open)

 # TODO
-- Only add unwatched video's
-- Select buttons based on aria-label to prevent other buttons with the same class to be clicked (https://blog.garstasio.com/you-dont-need-jquery/selectors/)
 - Check @homepage, @homepageURL, @website and @source header elements
 - Add a script icon @icon, @iconURL and @defaulticon (script icon in low res)
 - Add a high res script icon (@icon64 and @icon64URL)